 "Oh.
 Does that mean we're not friends?"

-"Why do we have to go all this way with him?" grumbled Guts Man, giving Mega Man a dark look.
+"Why do we have to go all this way with him?" grumbled Guts Man, shooting Mega Man a dark look.

 "Yeah, I can't wait to get to the part where we cut him out," agreed Cut Man, his head shear snipping together unconsciously.

 "Glad I have something to look forward to," quipped Mega Man.
-"But I'm more likely to perish to rust than at the hands of either of you."
+"But I'm more likely to perish from rust than at the hands of either of you."

 "How about I grind you into metal filings now?" retorted Guts Man, brandishing a fist at Mega Man.

 "Hey!"
 Proto Man snapped at Guts Men and Cut Man.
 "Back off, we're all on the team here until we get rid of the radiation dome.
 If you can't handle it, you can go back to Wily and tell him yourself why you let the stone-bots escape with the neutronater."

 Guts Man and Cut Man fell back, glowering at Proto Man.

 "Thanks for calling off Wily's cronies," said Mega Man.